Es esta comunidad en español?

 9. If I am an awesome community member, can I work for H&R Block?

 If you enjoy talking about taxes and helping people, check out our Careers page: http://hrblock.com/career/index.html or visit a local H&R Block office.
 Community participation does not automatically qualify you or anyone for employment but it's certainly a good sign that you like to spend your time with us!

 10. What if I am a seasonal H&R Block Associate?

 Participation by Block Associates is voluntary.
 As an employee, seasonal or year-round, your time and activity in this forum cannot be directly compensated or tied to job performance.
 This is a space that you should feel comfortable to add your voice and share expertise in any of the discussion boards.
 To participate, all Associates agree to abide by the rules of the Code of Business Ethics and Conduct.
 For more information about best practices, refer to available training material on the intranet.

-12. I posted in one board (ex.
-“Your Life) and now my post is in another board (ex.
-“Your Job”), why did it move?
+11. I posted in one board (ex.
+“Your Life") and now my post is in another board (ex.
+“DIY Products”), why did it move?

 Moderators have the ability to move posts from one board to another so the posts stay on topic.
 You might have posted a topic that better belonged in another board.
 This is done to ensure other users interested in a specific board are seeing relevant topics posted which gives you a better chance of getting a desired response.